The Impossible Astronaut: Synopsis

 During a break from their travels with the Eleventh Doctor, his companions Amy and Rory are sent envelopes summoning them to Utah at a specific time and location.
 They arrive to meet River Song (who also received an envelope) and the Doctor, who is nearly 200 years older than he was when he last saw Amy and Rory.
 He offers them a picnic, and then a trip to "space 1969".
-During the picnic, a figure from the lake in an American astronaut suit shoots the Doctor multiple times and his body falls.
+During the picnic, a figure emerges from the lake wearing an American astronaut suit and shoots the Doctor multiple times, causing him to collapse.
 A man called Canton Everett Delaware III arrives with a can of gasoline, telling Amy, Rory, and River that the dead man is the real Doctor.
 The Doctor's body is burned in a Viking funeral.

 Amy, Rory, and River talk at a diner when they discover the fourth envelope was sent to the Doctor, alive and 200 years younger than the one at the lake.

-The Doctor's companions tell him about space 1969 and Canton, but refuse to tell him about his death or that the sender is the Doctor himself.
+The younger Doctor arrives at the diner where his companions tell him about space 1969 and Canton, but refuse to tell him about his death or that the sender is the Doctor himself.

 The Doctor and his companions travel back to 8 April 1969, where the younger Canton, a former FBI operative, is briefed by President Richard Nixon about a series of phone calls Nixon received from a young girl asking for help.
 The Doctor arrives in Washington, DC and convinces Nixon to give him a few minutes to locate the girl.

 Based on the phone call and the girl's mention of a "spaceman", he tracks down the Florida intersection where the girl is located.
 Meanwhile, Amy meets and takes a photograph of one of the leaders of the Silence, a group she also saw by the lake which people forget about any time someone stops looking at them.

 Canton follows the Doctor and the others into the TARDIS as they depart for Florida.
-Upon arrival at the building where the girl is held, they find pieces of a space suit and alien technology.
-River and Rory explore a vast network of tunnels that have apparently spread across the planet for centuries, unnoticed by the human population and populated by the Silence.
-Finding Canton unconscious near a figure in a space suit, Amy picks up Canton's gun and shoots at the suit.
-However, she realises too late that the helmet's visor has opened to reveal the little girl.
+When they arrive at the building where the girl is held, they find pieces of a space suit and alien technology.
+River and Rory explore a vast network of tunnels that have apparently spread across the planet for centuries, unnoticed by the human population but populated by the Silence.
+Finding Canton unconscious next to a figure in a space suit, Amy tells the Doctor she is pregnant (forced to do so by the Silence she met earlier) before picking up Canton's gun and shooting at the suit.
+She realises too late that the helmet's visor has opened to reveal the little girl.